-If the Holder is a corporation, any capital loss arising on a disposition of Shares may in certain circumstances be reduced by the amount of any Ordinary Dividends received (or deemed to be received) on the Shares.
+If the Holder is a corporation, any capital loss arising on a disposition of Common Shares may in certain circumstances be reduced by the amount of any Ordinary Dividends received (or deemed to be received) on the Common Shares.
 Analogous rules apply to a partnership or trust of which a corporation, partnership or trust is a member or beneficiary.
 Such Holders should consult their own tax advisors.

-For purposes of computing the adjusted cost base of each Share of a particular class or series, a Holder must average the cost of such Share to the Holder with the adjusted cost base of any Shares of that class or series, as applicable, already held as capital property immediately before the time of acquisition of such Share.
+For purposes of computing the adjusted cost base of each Common Share, a Holder must average the cost of such Common Share to the Holder with the adjusted cost base of any Common Shares already held as capital property immediately before the time of acquisition of such Common Share.

 One-half of a capital gain (a "taxable capital gain") realized by a Holder in a taxation year is required to be included in the Holder's income for that year, and one-half of a capital loss (an "allowable capital loss") realized by a Holder in a taxation year may generally be deducted against taxable capital gains realized by the Holder in the year.

 Allowable capital losses in excess of taxable capital gains for a taxation year may be carried back and deducted in any of the three preceding taxation years or carried forward and deducted in any subsequent taxation year against net taxable capital gains realized in such years, to the extent and under the circumstances prescribed in the Tax Act.